gustybear/website_academic/content/project/research/x96_multi_moda_pair_sienna/index.md

 # Results and Analysis
 (Samson) The breathing signature was quantized by utilizing Labview to generate binary fingerprints.
 The breathing signature is a combination of complex thorax motions, due to respiration and heartbeat movements within +/- 0.5cm to +/- 0.05cm.
 A quantization step size of 0.05cm at 10 sample rates per second was the best to preserve fine movements.
 The quality of the binary fingerprints was evaluated based on the hamming distances between fingerprints observed by different modalities.
 Human subjects are distinguishable based on their inhales exhales and breathing depth which can be directly translated to the hamming distances.
 The similarities of same subjects observed by different modalities demonstrates an average hamming distance per bit between fingerprints is around 63% within the first 6 seconds.
 Meanwhile, the similarities between different subject observed by different modalities results an average hamming distance per bit between fingerprints is below 5%.
 Overall, SIENNA can be set to around 70% to allow accurate patient tracking during modality switches.
 The security of the fuzzy commitment is measured by the randomness of the commitments.
 Our results show that the entropy per bit drops nearly by half when the key salt is converted into a commitment due to the redundancy of the human respiratory motion’s cyclic character.
 Other factors also include when the quantization levels increase, the granularity of the binary sequencing improves, which slightly improves the randomness of the breathing fingerprints, resulting in a higher degree of entropy in the commitments.
 Also, when the commitment is generated with multiple rounds of XOR operations, the entropy decreases due to the cross-correlation between fingerprint segments.
 SIENNA’s performance against eavesdropping and spoofing is evaluated by comparing the bit error rate (BER) at the receiver versus the aggregated BER at the attacker’s side.
 Our experiment showed that the jamming signal could suppress the attacker’s BER to roughly 50%, which would render an undecodable message for the attacker.

+{{< gallery-enhance album="results" numbered="true" caption="Evaluation Results of SIENNA.">}}

 ***
 # Conclusion
-(Samson) SIENNA, a novel insider-resistant context based pairing scheme for multi-modality OSA screening systems successfully secures device pairing by employing fuzzy commitment, friendly jamming, and JADE-ICA.
+SIENNA, a novel insider-resistant context based pairing scheme for multi-modality OSA screening systems successfully secures device pairing by employing fuzzy commitment, friendly jamming, and JADE-ICA.
 SIENNA leverages the unique patterns of a person’s breathing dynamics for secure pairing and mitigates co-located attackers.
 Attackers with no knowledge of context can be avoided with fuzzy commitment.
 Attackers with general knowledge of context can be avoided by committing and decommitting multiple samples, taking advantage of the Yao’s XOR lemma properties.
 Finally, attackers with full knowledge of context can be avoided by employing friendly jamming.
 Overall, SIENNA is capable of protecting the security key during a pairing process against any attackers equipped with complete knowledge of the context information.

 ***